taocpp/PEGTL/doc/Advanced-Topics.md

 # Advanced Topics

-Advanced topics regarding use and development of the PEGTL.
+Advanced topics regarding use (and development) of this library.

 ## Contents